baikauskaite/disassembler-8086/README.md

 ## How to run the program

-Compile the code in the DOSBox emulator by using the Turbo Assembler (TASM).
+Compile the code in the [DOSBox emulator] (https://www.dosbox.com/download.php?main=1) by using the [Turbo Assembler (TASM)] (https://sourceforge.net/projects/guitasm8086/).
 This should be done by assembling and linking with TASM tools.
 The following lines should be entered to produce the executable:

 	tasm disasm
 	tlink disasm